Skip to content

 What Color is Sherwin Williams Cascades (SW 7623)

 Cascades by Sherwin Williams, is a very deep green that verges on a teal or turquoise color.
-It’s pretty saturated, so even though it’s technically as dark as some black paint colors, it doesn’t ever look black.
+It’s pretty saturated, so even though it’s technically as dark as some black paint colors, it doesn’t ever look truly black.

 A sunburst mirror with Cascades written in the middle, and Cascades on the wall behind it